Although the exact number is not known, estimates tell us that there are more than half a million fonts in the world.

 So before you opt for a particular font or more of them, first make sure that they are web-safe fonts, and only then proceed to the design of your website.

-We will tell you a few factors to consider when choosing suitable fonts for your website assuming that you are going to choose some of the web-safe fonts:
+There are a few factors to consider when choosing suitable fonts for your website assuming that you are going to choose some of the web-safe fonts, and that is:

 Type of your brand